Ed Davey

-Davey was born in Mansfield, Nottinghamshire, where he attended Nottingham High School.
+Davey was born in Mansfield, Nottinghamshire.
+After both his parents died before he was 16, Davey was raised by his grandparents, and subsequently attended Nottingham High School.
 He then went on to study at Jesus College, Oxford, and Birkbeck, University of London.
-He was an economics researcher and financial analyst before being elected to the House of Commons.
-He served as a Liberal Democrat spokesperson to Charles Kennedy, Menzies Campbell and Nick Clegg from 2005 to 2010, in various portfolios including Education and Skills, Trade and Industry, and Foreign and Commonwealth Affairs.
+He worked as an economics researcher and financial analyst before being elected to the House of Commons.
+Davey served as a Liberal Democrat spokesperson to Charles Kennedy, Menzies Campbell and Nick Clegg from 2005 to 2010, in various portfolios including education and skills, trade and industry, and foreign and Commonwealth affairs.

 In 2010, after the Liberal Democrats entered into a coalition government with the Conservative Party, Davey served as Parliamentary Under-Secretary of State for Employment Relations, Consumer and Postal Affairs from 2010 to 2012, and in David Cameron's Cabinet as Secretary of State for Energy and Climate Change from 2012 to 2015, following Chris Huhne's resignation.
-Davey focused on increasing competition in the energy market by removing barriers to entry for smaller companies, and streamlining the customer switching process.
+Davey focused on increasing competition in the energy market by removing barriers to entry for smaller companies, and by streamlining the process of customer switching.
 He also approved the construction of Hinkley Point C nuclear power station.
+As postal affairs minister, Davey did not investigate the details of the Post Office Horizon scandal that had led to the wrongful prosecution of hundreds of sub-postmasters, but was the only Post Office minister to meet Alan Bates, the founder of the Justice for Subpostmasters Alliance.

-He lost his seat in the 2015 general election, but regained it in the snap election held two years later.
-He served as the Liberal Democrat Home Affairs spokesperson from 2017 to 2019.
-In July 2019, after the retirement of Vince Cable, Davey unsuccessfully ran against Jo Swinson in a leadership election.
-He was later appointed Liberal Democrat Treasury spokesperson and elected unopposed as Deputy leader of the Liberal Democrats.
-After Swinson lost her seat at the 2019 general election, Davey, while remaining Deputy Leader, served as Acting Leader alongside the Liberal Democrat Presidents Baroness Brinton and Mark Pack from December 2019 to August 2020.
-Davey stood in the 2020 leadership election, in which he defeated Layla Moran with 63.5% of the vote.
+Davey lost his seat in the 2015 general election and was knighted in the 2016 New Year Honours for political and public service.
+He regained his seat in the 2017 general election, and served as the Liberal Democrat Home Affairs spokesperson from 2017 to 2019.
+After the retirement of Vince Cable, Davey unsuccessfully ran against Jo Swinson in the 2019 Liberal Democrats leadership election, and was later appointed Liberal Democrat Treasury spokesperson and elected unopposed as the Deputy Leader of the Liberal Democrats.
+After Swinson lost her seat at the 2019 general election, Davey, while remaining deputy leader, served as acting leader alongside Liberal Democrat presidents Baroness Brinton and Mark Pack from December 2019 to August 2020.

+Davey stood in the 2020 Liberal Democrats leadership election, in which he defeated Layla Moran with 63.5% of the vote.
+In his campaign he said that he would prioritise defeating the Conservatives and ruled out working with them following the 2024 general election.
+With Davey as their leader, the Liberal Democrats made gains alongside Labour in the 2024 local elections, where the Liberal Democrats finished second for the first time in a local election cycle since 2009.
+In the 2024 general election Davey led his party both to their highest ever number of seats and to the highest number of seats for a third party since 1923, and was noted, with praise and criticism, for his campaign stunts.
+He was re-elected unopposed as Liberal Democrat leader in 2024 and led his party to further gains in the 2025 local elections.